singapaul/VibeCraft/README.md

 - make a tik tok
- - update vanity links at the bottom
-- add api key to firestore??
+- add api key to vercel
 - update to use callback
 - update spotify cnsolw links